coryhouse/graphql/examples/express-graphql/README.md

 # Express with GraphQL

-Example of a simple GraphQL Server using Express.
+Simple GraphQL Server using Express.

 ## Quick Start